thepower/power-docs/docs/Community/phase-2/01-testnet-flow.md

 >
 > You need to install `erlang-public key` and `erlang-ssl`.
 Otherwise, Erlang will not operate properly!

-### Step 4: Start a seed node

-Use [**this manual**](../../Maintain/build-and-start-a-node/08-seed-nodes.md) to learn how to start a seed node.

-### Step 5: Download the node
+### Step 4: Download the node

 Download ThePower Node.
 Here you have two options:

 1. Download ThePower node using the [Docker image](https://hub.docker.com/r/thepowerio/tpnode) (recommended for most users), or
 2. Download the [source](../../Maintain/build-and-start-a-node/06-startingTpNode_source.md#downloading-and-building-the-node) code and build it (only for advanced users).

+#### Download, build, and run the node using `docker-compose`

+Use [this manual](./02-download-build-run-compose.md) to download, build, and run the node using Docker.
+It is even easier than running a node using Docker image.
+Recommended to the all users.

 #### Download, build, and run the node using Docker

 Use [this manual](./03-download-build-run-docker.md) to download, build, and run the node using Docker.
 It is a fast and easy way to build and run the Power Node.
 Recommended to the most of testneters.

-#### Download, build, and run the node using `docker-compose`

-Use [this manual](./02-download-build-run-compose.md) to download, build, and run the node using Docker.
-It is even easier than running a node using Docker image.
-Recommended to the new testneters.

 #### Download, build, and run the node using the source code

 Use [this manual](./04-download-build-run-source.md) to download, build, and run the node from the source code if you want to go through the advanced way of building sources, but we still recommend you to use the Docker image.

+### Step 5: Start a seed node

+Use [**this manual**](../../Maintain/build-and-start-a-node/08-seed-nodes.md) to learn how to start a seed node.